michelemonaco96/counter/README.md

 * Sass
 * Bootstrap

-Then, I deployed in on Netlify.
+Then, I deployed it on Netlify.

 ## Installation
 You can run this application on your device very easily.
 Indeed, you just need the resources listed above.